Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 We will introduce two popular and sophisticated laboratory methods for accurately determining protein structure.
 We appeal to high-quality videos explaining them if you are interested.

-In **X-ray crystallography**, researchers crystallize many copies of a protein and then shine an intense x-ray beam at the crystal.
+In **X-ray crystallography**, researchers crystallize many copies of a protein and then shine an intense beam of X-rays at the crystal.
 The light hitting the protein is diffracted, creating patterns from which the position of every atom in the protein can be inferred.
 If you are interested in learning more about X-ray crystallography, check out the following excellent two-part video series from The Royal Institution.

 {% include video id="gLsC4wlrR2A" provider="youtube" %}

 {% include video id="WJKvDUo3KRk" provider="youtube" %}

-X-ray crystallography is over a century old, and has been the *de facto* approach for protein structure determination for decades.
+X-ray crystallography is over a century old and has been the *de facto* approach for protein structure determination for decades.
 Yet a newer method is now rapidly replacing X-ray crystallography.

-In **cryo-electron microscopy** (**cryo-EM**), researchers preserve thousands of copies of the protein in non-crystalline ice and then examine these copies with an electron microscope.
+In **cryo-electron microscopy** (**cryo-EM**), researchers preserve thousands of copies of a protein in non-crystalline ice and then examine these copies with an electron microscope.
 Check out the following YouTube video from the University of California San Francisco for a detailed discussion of cryo-EM.

 {% include video id="Qq8DO-4BnIY" provider="youtube" %}

-Unfortunately, laboratory approaches for structure determination are expensive.
+Unfortunately, laboratory approaches for structure determination are expensive and cannot be used on all proteins.
 X-ray crystallography costs upward of $2,000 per protein; furthermore, crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins.
-As for cryo-EM, an electron microscope is a very complicated machine that costs hundreds of thousands or millions of dollars (one microscope housed at Lawrence Berkeley National Lab cost $27 million).
+As for cryo-EM, an electron microscope costs upwards of millions of dollars.
+And to study bacterial proteins, we need to culture the bacteria in the lab, but microbiologists have estimated that less than 2% of bacteria can currently be cultured.[^Wade]

-Protein structures that have been determined experimentally are typically stored in the PDB, which we mentioned above.
-As of early 2020, this database contained over 160,000 proteins, most of which have been added since 2000.
+Protein structures that have been determined experimentally are typically stored in the PDB.
+This database contains over 160,000 proteins, most of which have been added this century.

-Before we set aside structure prediction, consider that a 2016 study estimated that humans have between 620,000 and 6.13 million protein isoforms (i.e., differently-shaped protein variants) [^Ponomarenko].
-If we hope to catalog the proteins of all living things, then our work is just beginning.
+This number may seem large, but a recent study estimated that humans have between 620,000 and 6.13 million protein isoforms (i.e., differently-shaped protein variants) [^Ponomarenko].
+If we hope to catalog the proteins of all living things, then our work on structure determination is just beginning.

-Another issue with laboratory methods of structure determination is that they require the ability to isolate the actual physical proteins.
-For example, to study bacterial proteins, we need to culture bacteria, and yet microbiologists have estimated that less than 2% of bacteria can currently be cultured in the lab.[^Wade]

-What, then, can we do?
-Fortunately, although identifying protein structure is difficult, researchers have spent decades cataloging the genomes of thousands of species.
-Because of the central dogma of molecular biology, we know that much of this DNA winds up being translated into protein.
-As a result, biologists know the *sequence* of amino acids making up many proteins whose structures are unknown.
-In our case, although the SARS-CoV-2 genome had been sequenced in January 2020, the structure of its spike protein was unknown.
-Can we therefore use the sequence of amino acids corresponding to the SARS-CoV-2 spike protein to predict the protein's 3-D shape?
-In other words, can we reverse engineer the magic algorithm that nature uses for protein folding?

 ## What makes protein structure prediction so difficult?

-Unfortunately, predicting protein structure from amino acid sequence is a very challenging problem.
-On the one hand, small perturbations in the primary structure of a protein can drastically change the protein's shape and even render it useless.
-On the other, different amino acids can have similar chemical properties, and so some mutations will hardly change the shape of the protein at all.
-As a result, two very different amino acid sequences can fold into proteins with similar shapes and comparable function.
+Predicting protein structure from amino acid sequence is very challenging.
+On the one hand, small perturbations in the sequence of a protein can drastically change the protein's shape and even render it useless.
+On the other, different amino acids can have similar chemical properties, and so some mutations will hardly change the shape of the protein.
+As a result, two very different amino acid sequences can fold into proteins with similar structure and comparable function.

-For example, the following figure compares both the sequences and structures of hemoglobin subunit alpha from humans (*Homo sapiens*; PDB: [1si4](https://www.rcsb.org/structure/1SI4) shortfin mako sharks (*Isurus oxyrinchus* ; PDB: [3mkb](https://www.rcsb.org/structure/3mkb) and emus (*Dromaius novaehollandia*; PDB: [3wtg](https://www.rcsb.org/structure/3wtg).
+For example, the following figure compares the sequences and structures of hemoglobin subunit alpha taken from three species: humans (PDB: [1si4](https://www.rcsb.org/structure/1SI4)), shortfin mako sharks (PDB: [3mkb](https://www.rcsb.org/structure/3mkb)), and emus (PDB: [3wtg](https://www.rcsb.org/structure/3wtg)).
 Hemoglobin is the oxygen-transport protein in the blood, consisting of two alpha "subunit" proteins and two beta subunit proteins that combine into a protein complex; because hemoglobin is well-studied and much shorter than the SARS-CoV-2 spike protein, we will use it as an example throughout this module.
-The subunit alpha proteins across the three species are markedly different in terms of primary structure, and yet their 3-D structures are essentially identical.
+The alpha subunits for the three species are markedly different in terms of amino acid sequence, and yet their 3-D structures are essentially identical.

 [![image-center](../assets/images/600px/SequenceStructureExample.png){: .align-center}](../assets/images/SequenceStructureExample.png)
-(Top) An amino acid sequence comparison of the first 40 (out of 140) amino acids of hemoglobin subunit alpha for three species: human, mako shark, and emu.
+(Top) An amino acid sequence comparison of the first 40 (out of 140) amino acids of hemoglobin subunit alpha for three species: human, shortfin mako shark, and emu.
 A column is colored blue if all three species have the same amino acid, white if two species have the same amino acid, and red if all amino acids are different.
-Sequence identity calculates the number of positions in two amino acid sequences that share the same character.
+Sequence identity calculates the number of positions in two amino acid sequences that share the same amino acid.
 (Bottom) Side by side comparisons of the 3-D structures of the three proteins.
 The final figure on the right superimposes the first three structures to highlight their similarities.
 {: style="font-size: medium;"}

 Another reason why protein structure prediction is so difficult is because a polypeptide is very flexible, with the ability to rotate in multiple ways at each amino acid, which means that the polypeptide is able to fold into a staggering number of different shapes.
 A good analogy for polypeptide flexibility is the "Rubik's Twist" puzzle, shown below, which consists of a linear chain of flexible blocks that can form a huge number of different shapes.

 [![image-center](../assets/images/600px/rubiks_twist.gif){: .align-center}](../assets/images/rubiks_twist.gif)
 An animation of Rubik's twist forming into a ball and then back into a linear chain.
 Source: [https://grabcad.com/library/rubik-s-snake-1](https://grabcad.com/library/rubik-s-snake-1).
 {: style="font-size: medium;"}

-To explain why the protein is so flexible, we should say a bit more about the molecular structure of a polypeptide.

-An amino acid is formed of four parts.
-In the center, a carbon atom (called the **alpha carbon**) is connected to four different molecules: a hydrogen atom (H), a **carboxyl group** (–COOH), an **amino group** (-NH<sub>2</sub>), and a **side chain** (denoted "R" and often called an R group).
-The side chain is a molecule that differs between different amino acids and ranges in mass from a single hydrogen atom (glycine) all the way up to -C<sub>8</sub>H<sub>7</sub>N (tryptophan).
-The simplified structure of an amino acid is shown in the figure below.
+The flexibility of a polypeptide owes to the molecular structure of amino acids.
+As shown in the figure below, an amino acid comprises four parts.
+In the center, a carbon atom (called the **alpha carbon**) is connected to four different molecules: a hydrogen atom (H), a **carboxyl group** (–COOH), an **amino group** (-NH<sub>2</sub>), and a **side chain** (denoted "R" and often called an **R group**).
+The side chain is a molecule that differs between different amino acids and ranges in mass from a single hydrogen atom (glycine) up to -C<sub>8</sub>H<sub>7</sub>N (tryptophan).

 [![image-center](../assets/images/600px/AminoAcid.png){: .align-center width="300px"}](../assets/images/AminoAcid.png)
+An amino acid consists of a central, alpha carbon attached to a hydrogen atom, a side group, a carboxyl group, and an amino group.
 {: style="font-size: medium;"}

-To form a polypeptide chain, consecutive amino acids are linked together during a condensation reaction in which the amino group of one amino acid is joined to the carboxyl group of another, while a water molecule (H<sub>2</sub>O) is expelled.
-This reaction is illustrated by the figure below.
+To form a polypeptide chain, consecutive amino acids are linked together during a condensation reaction in which the amino group of one amino acid is joined to the carboxyl group of another, while a water molecule (H<sub>2</sub>O) is expelled (see figure below).

 [![image-center](../assets/images/600px/dipeptide_reaction.png){: .align-center}](../assets/images/dipeptide_reaction.png)
 A condensation reaction joins two amino acids into a "dipeptide" by joining the amino group of one amino acid to the carboxyl group of the other.
+A water molecule is expelled, which is why the reaction is a condensation reaction.
 Source: [https://bit.ly/3q0Ph8V](https://bit.ly/3q0Ph8V).
 {: style="font-size: medium;"}

 The resulting bond that is produced between the carbon atom of one amino acid's carboxyl group and the nitrogen atom of the next amino acid's amino group, called a **peptide bond**, is very strong.
 The peptide has very little rotation around this bond, which is almost always locked at 180°.
 As peptide bonds are formed between adjacent amino acids, the polypeptide chain takes shape, as shown in the figure below.